elm/projects/README.md

   - **Data Visualization** &mdash; It seems obvious that Elm would be great for data visualization.
 Often folks think &ldquo;I want D3&rdquo; and then are unsure how to do it so they give up.
 That is a silly strategy.
 Instead start small.
 Make a library that just shows pretty time plots or bar charts.
 It has a `view` function that takes some data.
 From there, share your work and get feedback!

   - **Date Picker** &mdash; It is truly insane how much time has been spent *talking* about date pickers.
 I think projects like [`elm-sortable-table`](https://github.com/evancz/elm-sortable-table) and [`elm-autocomplete`](https://github.com/thebritican/elm-autocomplete) point the way to doing this in a nice way.
-I would start by making and API before doing any coding and asking for feedback on [`elm-dev`](https://groups.google.com/forum/#!forum/elm-dev).
+I would start by making an API before doing any coding and asking for feedback on [`elm-dev`](https://groups.google.com/forum/#!forum/elm-dev).

 The best kind of library is something *you* happen to need in your daily life though.
 That is the best inpiration and it means you have decent understanding of the problem and a concrete use case to work towards.